 The Equality Commission took over on 1 October 1999 the functions previously carried out by the Commission for Racial Equality for Northern Ireland, the Equal Opportunities Commission for Northern Ireland, the Fair Employment Commission and the Northern Ireland Disability Council.
 The site has sections aimed at individuals and at employers and service providers.
 The “Delivering Equality” section includes information about the commission’s work, and about various subject areas, and a searchable database of cases the commission has supported.
 There are also legislation, publications and news sections accessible via the links at the foot of each page.

 This section of the European Commission’s Justice site has information on the EU’s anti-discrimination activities on behalf of EU citizens.
 It covers discrimination on the grounds of racial or ethnic origin, religion or belief, disability, age or sexual orientation.
 There are links to documents including newsletters, national reports, the European Anti-Discrimination Law Review Issues 1 (2005) to 19 (2014), and the European Equality Law Review 2015 onwards.
 The Legislation section includes links to relevant treaties, directives, and decisions.
-As of 24th November 2016 the page is no longer being updated.
+As of 2017 the page is no longer being updated, but has been retained as an archive.

 The Government Equalities Office (GEO) secton of the GOV.UK web site has information about the work of the GEO and government equality policies, a large selection of publications, statistics, and consultation documents.